RonZ0810/Traffic-Simulator/README.md

 # Crowd Movement Simulator

 A visually interactive, parallelized simulation of crowd movement using agent-based modeling.
-This project demonstrates how individual agents (representing people/vehicles) navigate a 2D environment while avoiding collisions, forming groups, and adapting to their surroundings — all in real-time.
+This project demonstrates how individual agents (representing people/vehicles) navigate a 2D environment while avoiding collisions, forming groups, and adapting to their surroundings, all in real-time.

 ---